 The Compensation Committee is composed of William Skelly, Chairman, Bruce F. Wesson and Immanuel Thangaraj.
 This committee is responsible for consulting with and making recommendations to the Board of Directors about executive and director compensation and compensation of employees.
-See "Compensation of Executive Officers and Directors-Compensation Discussion and Analysis" for a summary of the procedures for approving compensation for our executive officers appearing in the Summary Compensation Table ("2016 named executive officers").
-In 2016 the Compensation Committee did not retain a compensation consulting firm, to assist in evaluating stock option and other incentives for our directors, executive officers and other employees.
+See "Compensation of Executive Officers and Directors-Compensation Discussion and Analysis" for a summary of the procedures for approving compensation for our executive officers appearing in the Summary Compensation Table ("2020 named executive officers").
+In light of the decision of the Officers and Directors to accept voluntary compensation reductions in 2019 and 2020, the Compensation Committee did not retain a compensation consulting firm, to assist in evaluating stock option and other incentives for our directors, executive officers and other employees.